View of the adobe settlement of Aït Ben Haddou, UNESCO World Heritage Site in southern Morocco

-After a long drive along winding roads, the first view of the fortified village of Aït Ben Haddou seems like a dream from 1001 nights: Tower houses made of red clay, stacked on top of each other, growing up the barren hill from the lush palm grove by the river and blending in with their surroundings.
+After a long drive along winding roads, the first view of the fortified village of Aït Ben Haddou seems like a dream from 1001 nights to me as an architect: Tower houses made of red clay, stacked on top of each other, growing up the barren hill from the lush palm grove by the river and blending in with the surroundings in terms of color.

-Aït Ben Haddou is the best-preserved adobe settlement in Morocco and has been a UNESCO World Heritage Site since 1987.
+Aït Ben Haddou (also known as Ait Ben Haddou without the double i‑dot) is the best-preserved adobe settlement in Morocco and has been a UNESCO World Heritage Site since 1987.
 A visit to the most beautiful village in Morocco, which is now one of the most visited sights in the country, is definitely a worthwhile stop on your round trip.

 ait ben haddou blick vom fluss